| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 A data frame

-column is the colorectal cancer diagnosis: adenoma, carcinoma, normal.
+The dx column is the colorectal cancer diagnosis: adenoma, carcinoma, normal.

 All other columns are OTU relative abundances.